-- "Configuring Servlets" on page 4-2 - "Setting Up a Default Servlet" on page 4-5 - "Writing a Simple HTTP Servlet" on page 4-7 - "Advanced Features" on page 4-9 - "Complete HelloWorldServlet Example" on page 4-10 - "Debugging Servlet Containers" on page 4-11
+- Section 4.1, "Configuring Servlets" - Section 4.2, "Setting Up a Default Servlet" - Section 4.3, "Servlet Initialization Attributes" - Section 4.4, "Writing a Simple HTTP Servlet" - Section 4.5, "Advanced Features" - Section 4.6, "Complete HelloWorldServlet Example" - Section 4.7, "Debugging Servlet Containers"

-Configuring Servlets
+4.1 Configuring Servlets

 With Java EE metadata annotations, the standard web.xml deployment descriptor is now optional.
-The Servlet 2.5 specification, states annotations can be defined on certain web components, such as servlets, filters, listeners, and tag handlers.
+The Servlet 2.5 specification, states annotations can be defined on certain Web components, such as servlets, filters, listeners, and tag handlers.
 The annotations are used to declare dependencies on external resources.
-The container will detect annotations on such components and inject necessary dependencies before the component's life-cycle methods are invoked.
-See "WebLogic Annotation for Web Components" on page 8-1.
+The container will detect annotations on such components and inject necessary dependencies before the component's life cycle methods are invoked.
+See Chapter 8, "WebLogic Annotation for Web Components".